flexycode/CCOBJPGL_FINAL_PROJECT/README.md

 - ✨ Upload new project file for student record management
 - ✨ Fix README.md

+## [10.1.2] - 2024-10-29
+### Activity
+- ✨ Debug util and services in the Project Structure
+- ✨ Upload asset folder
+- ✨ Update README.md

 🧊 Case Study Project

 <!-- This comment is intended for commiting message in pull-request